• Skip to primary navigation

 What you will need

-**You can get the complete list of ingredients and full instructions on how to make this steak and kidney on the printable recipe card at the end of this post**
+**You can get the complete list of ingredients and full instructions on how to cook rice in the oven on the printable recipe card at the end of this post**

-For this recipe you will need only three ingredients.
+For this recipe, you will need only three ingredients.

 • Boiling water – don’t forget the ratio – 2 measures of water for each measure of rice.

-• Salt – this is to your own personal taste.
-For the quantities of rice and water in this recipe I would use 1 teaspoon (6g).
+• Salt - this is to your own personal taste.
+For the quantities of rice and water in this recipe, I would use 1 teaspoon (6g).

 What you have to do